firebase/fastlane-plugin-firebase_app_distribution/.github/ISSUE_TEMPLATE/bug-report.md

 <!-- Thanks for using the Firebase App Distribution Fastlane plugin!
 Find a bug?
 Please fill in the template below and we'll look into it. -->

+### *** Steps to file a bug ***
+1. Try updating to the latest version of [this plugin](https://github.com/fastlane/fastlane-plugin-firebase_app_distribution/releases), and [fastlane](https://github.com/fastlane/fastlane/releases)
+2. If the issue persists, fill out the sections below
+3. Delete this section and submit

 ### Issue Description
 <!-- Please include what's happening, expected behavior, and any relevant code samples -->